I want to get into Voiceovers – how do I do it?

 - I then purchased a Neumann TLM 103 Anniversary Edition as a backup mic and for variety

-As far as mic and equipment, you can get a great mic like a Rode NT1A, an AudioTechnica 2020 or 2035 (or even a 4040), an Apogee Mic 96k, Rode NT-USB, MXL 990s, Neumann TLM102 or TLM103, Shure SM7B, etc..
+As far as mic and equipment, you can get a great mic like a Rode NT1A, Sennheiser MK4, an AudioTechnica 2020 or 2035 (or even a 4040), MXL 990s, Neumann TLM102 or TLM103, Shure SM7B, etc..
 I’d also recommend a Scarlet Focusrite 2i2 interface.
 Of course it goes without saying: get a great pair of reference monitors that allow you to really hear your material crystal clear, because that is absolutely essential.
 Keep in mind that USB mics like the Apogee and the NT-USB are not recommended; their sound is usually not robust enough, and they’re also bypassing an interface like the Scarlet, because they’re USB direct to your computer.

 What I might recommend is the following starting out, for the budget-conscious: